Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/programming-with-document/createmultilayerpdffirstapproach/_index.md

 ---
-title: Create Multilayer PDF First Approach linktitle:Create Multilayer PDF First Approach
+title: Create Multilayer PDF First Approach
+linktitle: Create Multilayer PDF First Approach
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to create multilayer PDF documents using the First Approach with Aspose.PDF for .NET.
 Add text, images, and more to enhance your PDFs.
 type: docs